christophe-cerin/OnlineML_ESP32/ARDUINO/Data-processing-with-Arduino-IDE-and-IOT/ARDUINO-UNO-R4-WIFI/README.md

  - Real-time Display: The script displays the received data and progress status (current minute out of total duration) directly in the console.
  - Automatic Stop: Recording automatically stops after a predefined duration (by default, 10 minutes), ensuring controlled data collection.
  - Error Handling: The script includes try-except blocks to handle common errors such as inability to open the serial port, decoding errors, or keyboard interruptions.

+**Code Structure**

+    1. Imports: Imports necessary modules (serial, time, datetime, os, sys).

+    2. trouver_port_arduino():
+        ◦ This function iterates over a list of possible serial ports.
+        ◦ It attempts to open and close each port to check its availability.
+        ◦ If a port is found and accessible, its name is returned; otherwise, None is returned.

+    3. main():
+        ◦ Calls trouver_port_arduino() to get the port.
+If no port is found, the script exits.
+        ◦ Initializes the serial connection.
+        ◦ Generates a unique filename with a timestamp.
+        ◦ Defines duree_max (maximum recording duration, here 10 minutes).
+        ◦ Opens the CSV file in write mode and writes the header.
+        ◦ Enters an infinite loop that terminates when duree_max is reached.
+        ◦ Inside the loop:
+            ▪ Reads a line from the serial port.
+            ▪ Decodes and cleans the line.
+            ▪ Ignores lines starting with # (comments).
+            ▪ Adds the real PC timestamp to the data line.
+            ▪ Displays the complete line in the console and writes it to the CSV file.
+            ▪ Updates the last save time to show minute-by-minute progress.
+        ◦ Handles exceptions (KeyboardInterrupt, serial.SerialException, UnicodeDecodeError, Exception).
+        ◦ Ensures proper closure of the serial connection in the finally block.